 A simple approach is to start working on any task by asking yourself a few questions:

 - How can I enjoy this task?

-- What can I do to make this task fun for myself and possibly for others?
+- What can I do to make this task fun for myself and others?

-- How can I make this work the best part of my day?
+- How can I make this task the best part of my day?